ibm-cloud-docs/cis/getting-started.md

 ### Step 3.
 Set up your DNS records (optional)
 {:#setup-your-dns-records}

-Before transitioning the traffic for your domain to {{site.data.keyword.cis_short_notm}}, it is recommended that you import or re-create your DNS records in {{site.data.keyword.cis_short_notm}}.
+Before transitioning the traffic for your domain to {{site.data.keyword.cis_short_notm}}, it is recommended that you import or recreate your DNS records in {{site.data.keyword.cis_short_notm}}.
 You can choose to skip this step, but if your DNS records are not configured properly in {{site.data.keyword.cis_short_notm}}, it might leave parts of your website inaccessible.

-Import records by uploading your exported records from your current DNS or manually create your DNS records.
+Import records by uploading your exported records from your current DNS, or manually create your DNS records.
 To import records, select **Import records**.

 When you are finished, or to skip this step, select **Next step**.

 ### Step 4.
 Configure your name servers with the registrar or existing DNS provider
 {:#configure-your-name-servers-with-the-registrar-or-existing-dns-provider}

 To begin receiving the benefits of {{site.data.keyword.cis_short_notm}}, configure your registrar or domain name provider to use the name servers listed.
 If you're delegating a domain (something like `example.com`), configure the listed name servers in your domain's settings, where they are managed by your registrar (for example, on the registrar's web portal).
 If you are unsure of who the registrar is for your domain, you can look it up at [whois.icann.org](https://whois.icann.org/){:external}.

 If you delegate a subdomain (for instance, `subdomain.example.com`) from another DNS provider, you must replace the existing name server (NS) records and replace them with a name server record for each of the name servers that are provided by {{site.data.keyword.cis_short_notm}}.
-See [Managing DNS Records](https://support.cloudflare.com/hc/en-us/articles/360019093151-Managing-DNS-records-in-Cloudflare){:external}, written by our partners at Cloudflare, for detailed instructions by provider.
+See [Managing DNS records in Cloudflare](https://support.cloudflare.com/hc/en-us/articles/360019093151-Managing-DNS-records-in-Cloudflare){:external} for detailed instructions by provider.

 After you configure your registrar or DNS provider, it can take up to 24 hours for the changes to take effect.
 When we verify that the specified name servers were configured correctly for your domain or subdomain, the domain's status changes from `Pending` to `Active`.
 After configuring the name servers, you can click the **Recheck name servers** link in the `Overview` page to potentially accelerate the activation of your domain.
 You can submit this check only one time an hour.